fpco/ide-backend/setup/SETUP.md

   necessary anymore to install haddock, async, data-accessor in special ways)

   - Branch "ide-backend-experimental-78" of ghc (see instructions below)
+  - make sure to use the newest cabal, since 7.8 requires dynamic libraries
+  - remember to do "cabal update", since very new versions of packages are needed for 7.8
+  - update alex and happy to the newest version on hackage
+  - package pretty-show does not currently compile from hackage with 7.8, due to happy output included in the sources.
+One either needs to clone from github and cabal clean or cabal-local-upack and cabal-clean.
   - ide-backend/vendor/binary (binary-ide-backend)
     (make sure to ghc-pkg hide binary-ide-backend)
   - haddock from its git repo (http://darcs.haskell.org/haddock.git)